guchenghao/Notes-for-VR-Papers-and-HCI/Education/Digital Transformations of Classrooms in Virtual Reality.md

 - Next-generation VR platforms such as **Engage or Mozilla Hubs** may offer better social engagement for learners in the virtual environments; however, **the effects of such environments on learners have to be better investigated**.

-- The digital transformations of classrooms refect **an important and critical step** when developing VR environments for learning purposes and require further research
+- The digital transformations of classrooms reflect **an important and critical step** when developing VR environments for learning purposes and require further research

 - A thorough analysis of the **eye movements** allows to infer information on the users going beyond the gaze position, for example **stress, cognitive load, visual attention, evaluation and diagnosis of diseases, future gaze locations, or training evaluation**